joakim-brannstrom/distssh/design/purpose.md

 The program shall calculate the load as the *5min loadavg* / *available cores*.

-**Rationale**: The guidline is that a loadavg that is greater than the available cores on the server mean the server is overloaded.
+**Rationale**: The guideline is that a loadavg that is greater than the available cores on the server mean the server is overloaded.
 By normalizing the value the load can be used to compare the *load* of servers where the number of cores are different.

 ## Info